Paypal Payment Option

 Pocket - blue ASCD female, small in size (about 28-30 pounds) and has a naturally docked tail and puppies are born- some with tails and some without

-Pups will have their first shot as well and both are now registered with Working Stock Dog World Registry, LLC, so pups can be registered.
+Registered with Working Stock Dog World Registry, LLC, so pups can be registered like the other heelers.

-This is McConaughey napping at the neighbors McConaughey and Swayze McConaughey by the fire
+This is McConaughey napping at the neighbors McConaughey by the fire

 Just a lil bit comfy...we weighed McConaughey in November and he weighs 80 pounds!
-He is now on a diet.
+Time for a diet.

 More pictures of